mail-my-ballot/mail-my-ballot/README.md

 ## Adding a State
 To add a new state, you will need to complete the following steps:
-1. Increment version number and publish a new version of the [elections official data](https://github.com/mail-my-ballot/elections-officials).
+1. Increment version number and publish a new version of the [elections official data](https://github.com/mail-my-ballot/elections-officials), if you need updated data.
-1. Match the version number in the environment variable `ELECTIONS_OFFICIALS_VERSION`
+1. Match the version number in the environment variable `ELECTIONS_OFFICIALS_VERSION`, if you need updated data.
 1. Add the state to `availableStates` and `implementedStates` const arrays in `common`.
 This should start generating type errors from incomplete switch statements when you run
     ```bash
     yarn build
     ```
     Fixing those errors by pattern matching should get you a new state.
 Becareful to follow the state-by-state regulations for VBM signup.
 For reference, here are the core commits adding [Arizona](https://github.com/mail-my-ballot/mail-my-ballot/commit/arizona) and [New York](https://github.com/mail-my-ballot/mail-my-ballot/commit/new_york).

+    Some states require us to fill out their PDF for the application.
+This means determining the X/Y coordinates for each input box.
+Use the file `packages/server/src/service/pdfForm.proto.ts` as a test harness for laying out the application (see [New Hampshire](https://github.com/mail-my-ballot/mail-my-ballot/pull/33) for an example).

 ## Notes on Submitting Code